 “Rarely has the international political environment been more dynamic or challenging for companies: Trade wars, the Greta movement, competition from state-owned corporations, and many other issues, influence the success of businesses.
 We will discuss these topics with the experts - join us.”

-Dr. Florian Keller, Head Center for Global Competitiveness
+Prof. Dr. Florian Keller, Head Center for Global Competitiveness

 The ZHAW International Business Podium is a series of events organized by the International Management Institute of the ZHAW School of Management and Law (ZHAW SML).
 It focuses on political and economic developments, and discusses current topics with experts and academics.